guni12/siteshop/README.md

 You have downloaded Siteshop from github and you have uploaded it on your server.

 The data-directory must be writable, as Siteshop writes and creates files.
+It should happen automaticly, but if not:

 	cd siteshop; chmod 777 application/data